Azure/azure-sdk-for-net/samples/AppSecretsConfig/README.md

 * [App Configuration][appconfig_overview]
 * [Key Vault][keyvault_overview]
 * (Optional) [App Service][appservice_overview] - needed to deploy the web application to Azure, which is provisioned in the [Bicep][bicep_overview] [template][sample_template].

+  > [!NOTE]
+  > App Service has [support for referencing Key Vault secrets][appservice_secrets] directly, but is used only as an example how to configure a web site to use App Configuration.
+  > If you choose to deploy your web application to another service, the same principles to configure the App Configuration connection string still apply.

 * (Optional) [Application Insights][appinsights_overview] - to monitor web traffic and application traces, which is *not* provisioned in the Bicep template.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)][sample_deploy]